 - Whitening toothpaste

 - Whitening strips

 - At-home bleaching kits

 Most teeth whitening procedures are very safe, particularly the more basic at-home methods that simply involve specialty toothpaste or bleaching strips.
 However, the application of stronger bleaching products to the teeth has the potential to cause some problems.

 The peroxide chemicals that are present in at-home bleaching kits can cause tooth sensitivity or gum irritation.
 Teeth whitening may not be suited for people with, particularly sensitive teeth.
 Dental professionals will usually be able to check your teeth and advise you about the likelihood of these negative effects.
-The safest option will always be to visit a qualified dental clinic, like your local dental office in Jersey Village, TX.
+The safest option will always be to visit a qualified dental clinic, like your local dental office.

 Not only is it safer to see a dentist about teeth whitening, but they will also have access to bleaching agents that are of a higher concentration than those available to you.
 82.5 percent of patients have reported noticeable improvements following a professional whitening treatment, compared to 63.8 percent of consumers who bought retail products.